 Accepted anywhere that takes bets.
 Across all sports and countries this is the one bet you can always rely on being available.

 These are straightforward to work out, but a single bet calculator may come in handy for speed and to avoid human error.

-The football match result in below is used to in the winnings and losing examples:
+The football match result below is used in the winning and losing examples:

 |Home Team||Score||Away Team|